 3. F1 2019

-Next on our list is F1 2019, which is the latest installment of Codemasters’ fully licensed series of Formula 1 games.
-It delivers on many of the aspects that go into making a good sim racing game, and its career mode is one of them.
+Next on our list is F1 2019, which although not the latest instalment of Codemasters’ fully licensed series of Formula 1 games, it does deliver on many of the aspects that go into making a great sim racing game, and its career mode is one of them.
 If you are a big fan of F1, you will love this game.
 If you are not a big fan of F1, you will definitely still find enjoyment within the career mode.

 Plenty Of Options

 You even have the option of starting your career mode in Formula 2, which is how a lot of real F1 drivers make their way into the F1 circuit.
 This adds another layer of progression to F1 2019, and when combined with the customization capabilities when it comes to vehicle liveries and weekly challenges, you will always have plenty of fun things to do.